MillsAdam/Music-App/README.md

 ## Getting Started

-Run the main() method from the MusicApp class.
+Run the main() method from the App class.
 You should hear 3 tones from a piano, then from a drum.

 The instrument playing the tones can be configured using the MusicPlayer constructor